ChocolateLoverRaj/code-runner/docs/9 - Tasks.md

 ## Storing a list of tasks
 Tasks can be identified by id, and they are ordered based on priority level, with higher priority tasks first.

+## A proper "Wait until event" syscall
+Right now we only have one async event: a keyboard interrupt.
+Soon we will add HPET interrupts, and other async events such as inter-process communication.
+The input for this syscall is just `()`.
+We don't really need to input anything.
+But for the output we need to tell the user space process which events happened.

+### Uniquely identifying events
+Some events are fixed, such as a keyboard interrupt.
+There is exactly one kind of keyboard interrupt event.
+Not more, not less (well, there wouldn't be an interrupt if there was no PS/2 keyboard for some reason).
+Some events are unlimited, such as timer events or IPC events.
+An easy way to identify events would be to use an `enum`.
+Then unlimited events can have an associated id backed by `usize` or something, and fixed-number don't need an id.
+We can derive impl `Eq`, so ez.

+### Which events happened?
+When a process does a "Wait until event" syscall, it needs to know which events happened.
+That way it knows which `Future`s to `poll`.

+We can avoid the problem of the output not fitting in registers by only returning a single event if multiple events happened.
+Then the user-space process can just call the syscall again after it has processed the first event.
+This would be a pretty simple solution.
+However, I can see this being a problem for very high frequency interrupts while the CPU can't keep up.
+In this scenario, a high-frequency, low-priority event can make it so that higher-priority events are never processed.

+For this reason, the kernel will return all events that happened.
+We can basically have the user space program pass an `&mut [MaybeUninit<EventId>]` to the kernel.
+Then the kernel can fill the slice with events that happened and return the number of events that happened.

+### How is this simple?
+The kernel does need to deal with priorities when there are multiple high-frequency interrupts.
+In the user-space side of the implementation, it can just store a `RefCell<BTreeMap<EventId, AtomicWaker>`, and then create a `Box<[MaybeUninit<EventId>]>` with the size of the number of events.